akka-null/scraper/README.md

 ```

 ## usage
-* scrapMeDaddy will take a **link** and **NumberOfPages** as command lin argument
+* scrapMeDaddy will take a **link** and **NumberOfPages** as command-lin argument
 * it will loop through the store pages and get the products links
-* then it will proceed and get each product information and output it array in  **data.js** file
+* then it will proceed and get each product's information and output it array in  **data.js** file

-### if you want to get only the gpu in store provide the link category and how manny pages that category hase
+### if you want to get only the gpu in store provide the link category and how many pages that category has
 ``` bash
 npm start "https://www.ouedkniss.com/store/2236/microland-informatique-oran/accueil?category=informatique-pieces-pc-fixe-carte-graphique&page=" 1
 ```